barumau/PanGlobish/eng/index.md

 All the vowels are pure vowels.
 The letter **E** is pronounced as the central vowel /ə/ in unaccented syllables.

-The spelling of Panglobish is nearly phonetic.
+The spelling of Panglo is nearly phonetic.
 One sound = one letter.

 The stressed syllable is the first one in short words and the second one in longer words.
 **méni pérson kán tóke da Énglish in Amérika.**
 – Many people can speak English in America.

-Words stay always the same in Panglobish.
+Words stay always the same in Panglo.
 There aren't any special _inflected_ forms for cases, tenses, moods, singular and plural etc.

 The normal word order is subject–verb–object